openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

 A *throwing function* type variable can have a *non-throwing function* value.

-A compile-time error occurs if a *throwing function* value is assigned to a *non-throwing function* type variable.
+A :index:`compile-time error` occurs if a *throwing function* value is assigned to a *non-throwing function* type variable.

 .. index::
    throwing function